 For the next 14 days, it’s time to ratchet up your fitness level.
-Wherever you are on the fitness spectrum — an off-the-couch beginner, beginner/intermediate or intermediate — it’s time to lace up those shoes and take some laps.
+Wherever you are on the fitness spectrum — an off-the-couch beginner, beginner/intermediate or intermediate — it’s time to lace up your shoes and walk.
 This fitness plan is meant to be a shot in the arm or a quick jump-start.

 The plan is simple: For the next 14 days, you need to double-down on your steps.
 This two-week challenge is progressive, simple and short.

-If time, weather or your job are obstacles that have stood in your way in the past, you might have to use some creativity.
-Here are some ideas to squeeze in your steps:
+If time, weather or your job are obstacles, you might have to get creative.
+Here are ideas to help squeeze in your steps:

 - Walk laps inside your office building on your lunch break